 Once you think you know which major most appeals to you, do a realistic assessment of anything standing in your way.
 Maybe you want to major in Psychology, but you dread the laboratory courses.
 Maybe your parents have their hearts set on a pre-med degree, but you are much more interested in studying music.
 Take stock of exactly what all the obstacles are, and determine if and how you can overcome them.

-While it may seem like a huge commitment, you don’t need to stress about choosing your major.
+While it may seem like a huge commitment, you don’t need to stress about the process that can lead you to choose a college major.
 Take your time and figure out what your head and your heart are telling you.

 Interested in getting college counseling to help you choose a college major?